 - Budburst Projects - Join one of our focused projects and contribute your unique data.

-Budburst records specific data for each observation report: plant name, location of the plant with details about that location, and the phenology of the plant.
+Budburst records specific data for each phenology observation: observation date, plant name, location of the plant, and the phenology of the plant.
 For a deciduous tree like the Eastern redbud, phenology events revolve around flowering, leafing, fruiting, and autumn leaf color and drop.
 Events for a deciduous tree differ from those of a wildflower or a grass, or even from another type of tree such as a conifer.